RhymeForge ยท Word page

 Words that rhyme with Boroughs

 Most songwriters treat boroughs as an unguarded everyday word, but the phonology underneath matters: two-syllable, vowel on a falling /aสŠ/, ending that spills into a fricative.
 It's an unremarkable word until the verse asks it to do something.
-Search for what rhymes with boroughs and the engine returns a recognisable shape: there are essentially no strict perfect rhymes, the family column is blank, while the slant-by-vowel pool is enormous.
+Search for what rhymes with boroughs and the engine returns a recognisable shape: the perfect column carries weight on its own, the family column is blank, while the slant-by-vowel pool is enormous.
 Its lyric role is a low-register anchor.
-The slant column is doing the heavy lifting; let it.
+There's enough in the strict column to write a verse without leaving it.

 Open boroughs in RhymeForge โ†’